-Creamy and “cheesy” rice and bean casserole which will satisfy your tastebuds.
-This easy mashed rice bake with beans, pumpkin, and vegan cheese is 100% plant-based, gluten-free, and made with simple ingredients.
+Creamy and cheesy rice and bean casserole which will satisfy your tastebuds.
+This easy vegetarian mashed rice bake with beans, pumpkin, and vegan cheese is 100% plant-based (meat-free, dairy-free), gluten-free, healthy, and made with simple ingredients.
+Perfect for families who love comfort foods.
 Easy step-by-step photos included!

 Creamy Rice And Bean Bake